ibm-cloud-docs/databases-for-mysql/getting-started.md

 {{site.data.keyword.databases-for-mysql_full}} is a serverless, cloud database service that is fully integrated into the IBM Cloud environment.
 This offering lets users access and use a cloud database system without purchasing and setting up their own hardware, installing their own database software, or managing the database themselves.

 {{site.data.keyword.databases-for-mysql_full}} requires no software, infrastructure, network, or OS administration.
 IBM continuously provides fully automated and automatic updates to the service, such as security patches and minor version upgrades.
-A database instance is deployed by default as highly available across {{site.data.keyword.cloud_notm}} Multi-Zone regions with synchronous replication.
-Customers only need to connect to a single database endpoint and IBM manages the failover between Availability Zones automatically. {{site.data.keyword.databases-for-mysql_full}} provides the ability to horizontally scale the MySQL instance with Read Replicas in region or cross-regionally.
+A database instance is deployed by default as highly available across multiple data centers in an {{site.data.keyword.cloud_notm}} Multi-Zone region with synchronous replication.
+Customers need only connect to a single database endpoint and IBM automatically manages the failover between Availability Zones. {{site.data.keyword.databases-for-mysql_full}} provides the ability to horizontally scale the MySQL instance with Read Replicas in region or cross-regionally. {{site.data.keyword.databases-for-mysql_full}} Read Replicas can be easily transformed into fully functioning {{site.data.keyword.databases-for-mysql_full}} instances, an especially useful feature for online cross-regional disaster recovery strategies.

 {{site.data.keyword.databases-for-mysql_full}} additionally provides independent scaling of disk, RAM, and vCPU, as well as auto-scaling capabilities and hourly billing.
 These features help provide greatly increase granularity on right-sizing database use for application workload.